awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-actions.md

 ### Return value<a name="integration-server-sdk-cpp-ref-getinstancecertificate-return"></a>

-If successful, returns a `GetInstanceCertificateOutcome` object containing the location of the fleet's TLS certificate file, which is stored on the instance\.
+If successful, returns a `GetInstanceCertificateOutcome` object containing the location of the fleet's TLS certificate file and certificate chain, which are stored on the instance\.
+A root certificate file, extracted from the certificate chain, is also stored on the instance\.
 If not successful, returns an error message\.

+For more information about the certificate and certificate chain data, see [GetCertificate Response Elements](https://docs.aws.amazon.com/acm/latest/APIReference/API_GetCertificate.html#API_GetCertificate_ResponseElements) in the AWS Certificate Manager API Reference\.

 ### Example<a name="integration-server-sdk-cpp-ref-getinstancecertificate-example"></a>